ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **Model Training:** Implementing and fine-tuning the XGBoost model for pitch grades: retraining after tweaking approach angles again.
-Changed the calculations for Stuff+/Location+/Pitching+.
+- **Model Training:** Rethinking how to handle pitch type usage effectiveness.

 ## Next Steps

 In the upcoming stages, the project will address the following tasks:

-- **Model Training:** Training the pitch type effectiveness models after the 2023 and 2022-2023 pitch grade models finish training.
+- **Model Training:** Training the pitch type usage effectiveness models.

 ## Project Structure